-A sick tegu may have dry patchy skin, swelling around its nasal passages, and unusual bumps in its limbs.
+A sick tegu may have dry patchy skin, swelling around its nasal passages or nasal discharge, and unusual bumps in its limbs.
 If its eyes are cloudy or it seems lethargic, these may be signs of a sick lizard.

 Common Health Problems

-Calcium and phosphorous deficiencies are common in tegus, and like other reptiles, they're susceptible to parasitic infections, which are usually only detected during a fecal exam.
+Calcium and phosphorous deficiencies can occur in tegus, and like other reptiles, they're susceptible to parasitic infections, which are usually only detected during a fecal exam.

-The most serious ailment that affects Argentine black and white tegus is metabolic bone disease.
-This is the result of a lack of UVB lighting.
-It's painful for the animal and can lead to weakened bones.
+The most serious ailment that affects Argentine black and white tegus is a metabolic bone disease.
+This is the result of a lack of UVB lighting, or lack of calcium and vitamins in the diet.
+It's painful for the animal and can lead to swelling in the limbs and weakened bones.

-If your pet stops eating, seems lethargic, or shows any swelling or dry skin, consult a veterinarian who specializes in lizards.
-These symptoms are all red flags, but are treatable if caught early.
+If your pet stops eating, seems lethargic, shows any leg swelling, or continually has dry skin, consult a veterinarian who specializes in reptiles.
+These symptoms are all signs of illness, but are treatable if caught early.

-Similar Breeds to the Argentine Black and White Tegu
+Similar Species to the Argentine Black and White Tegu

-If you're interested in tegus here are a few suggestions for other breeds you may like:
+If you're interested in tegus here are a few suggestions for other species you may like:

-You also can check out our profiles of other lizard breeds.
+You also can check out our profiles of other lizard species.

 Providing A Home for A Reptile.
 Merck Veterinary Manual.